Memory123456789/MERN-stack-containerization/README.md

-# A simple MERN stack application
+# A simple MERN stack application - using individual dockerfile for each frontend, backend and db seperately

 ### Create a network for the docker containers